If you’re an eCommerce retailer, then this article is for you. But, if not, feel free to stick around because we’ve got some news.

 - Product Name

-A product name is a very first step you need to take into consideration.
+A product name is the first step you need to consider.
 To create continuity in your brand identity and logo, the correct product names will help you.
 In addition, the more reliable you are, the more likely your clients will trust you.

 2. Product SKU